 EH: Yes. (laughs).
 Every character in that scene is kind of odd! (laughs)

 SG: True. (laughs)

 EH: It’s not a usual assemblage of folk.

 SG: True!
-This selection of character actors and theater folk was really, I think, another example of Polanski’s genius; they all appear odd yet somehow familiar at the same time, all of these people.
+This selection of character actors and theater folk was really, I think, another example of Polanski’s genius; they all appear odd yet somehow familiar at the same time.

 EH: Right.
-I mean individually you look at them (and you think) “Oh, she’s a nice old lady,” but in that setting suddenly that nice old lady has another dimension.
-It was making what was normal extraordinary.
+I mean individually you look at them and you think “Oh, she’s a nice old lady,” but in that setting suddenly that nice old lady has another dimension.
+The film made what was normal extraordinary.
 And a lot of those people – the older people – were extras but he cast them extremely well.
 Even I was kind of creeped out whenever we were on the set.